nash5657/SIGMOD/README.md

-An experiment of recreating the proposed alogorithem in the papper
+An experiment to recreate the proposed algorithm in the paper